goodmorninggoaway/create-react-app/README.md

 ```

 If you have problems, delete [node_modules](packages/react-scripts/node_modules) and run `npx lerna bootstrap` again.
 You shouldn't have to run `npm install` or `yarn`.
-Basically always use lerna, or expect problems.
+Basically, always use lerna or expect problems.

 Everything below this point is from create-react-app